 Garth Drabinsky is the man in question.
 He’s been compared to Florenz Ziegfeld, who also produced lavish shows and housed them in his own theater.
 But there are differences: Drabinsky’s six theaters compared to Ziegfeld’s one; Drabinsky’s much larger number of shows; and Drabinsky’s Jewish identity.
 Ziegfeld was an assimilated Jew trying to distance himself from his roots.
 Drabinsky, on the other hand, is observant, attends synagogue and is active in Jewish organizations.

 Drabinsky’s biggest project so far is his transformation of the E.L.
 Doctorow novel, Ragtime, into a Broadway musical.
-The novel is complex and Doctorow was so wary of movie and theater adaptations that a musicalization seemed to be impossible.
+The novel is complex and Doctorow was so wary of movie and theater adaptations that he resisted the idea of a musical version.
 How did Drabinsky pull it off?
 What does the creation of Ragtime tell us about Drabinsky?
 And what lies ahead?